bensurman/angular-screenmatch/README.md

 #####Debounce

-To adjust the delay between the window resizing and the broadcast, use screenmatchConfigProvider.config.debounce`.
+To set the delay between the window resizing and the broadcast, use `screenmatchConfigProvider.config.debounce`.
-Assign an int for a delay(ms).
-The default is 250.
+Assign an int for a delay in ms. The default is 250.

 ```javascript
 .config(function(screenmatchConfigProvider) {